Dhurkesh-B/mission-tomato/README.md

 ## Project Components

 ### 1. Frontend Application
 The frontend of the application is developed using React and Material-UI.
-It provides a user-friendly interface where users can upload images of potato leaves and receive predictions about the health of the plants.
+It provides a user-friendly interface where users can upload images of tomato leaves and receive predictions about the health of the plants.

 **Key features of the frontend:**
 - **Image Upload:** Users can select an image file from their device and upload it.